pmiatkowski/composite-actions/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## Maintainers

-- [Owner Name]
+- Paweł Miatkowski

 ## Support